april-org/april-ann/CHANGELIST.md

 ### Bugs removed

+- FloatRGB bug solved on equal (+=, -=, ...) operators.
+This bug affected
+  ImageRGB operations such as resize.
 - Solved problems when chaining methods in Lua, some objects end to be garbage collected.
 - Improved support of strings in auto-completion (rlcompleter package).